Loan Default in Australia: Meaning, Consequences & Best Tips

 Default vs late payment

-A single missed payment does not automatically result in a default.
+A single missed payment does not automatically result in a default listing.

 When does default officially occur in Australia?

-• The repayment is at least 60 days overdue
+- The account being at least 60 days overdue

 Helpful background reading includes understanding what a credit report is and how a credit score works.